Best Strengthening Exercises for Older Adults

 Rest and Recovery

-The Importance of Proper Form and Technique
+The Use of Proper Technique and Form

-• Reduces the risk of injury
+• Lessens the risk of getting injured

 Strength Training and Fall Prevention

-• Enhancing balance and coordination
+• Making balance and coordination easier

 Strength Training and Cognitive Health